ajsharma/sandbox/README.md

 1. Sadly, there is one file edit required.
 Open `/my_application_name/config/database.yml` and set your development username to `vagrant` and password to `password`.
 Note: you can edit your local _or_ the vm file as they are now synced.
 1. Run `rails s`
 1. Visit [http://localhost:3000/](http://localhost:3000/) in your browser!

+## Troubleshooting

+The most common (and only) problem that I've come across was download failures during the `vagrant up` process.
+Running `vagrant destroy` and then `vagrant up` is the simplest way to attempt it again, but time consuming.
+Running `vagrant provision` should hopefully fix it without as much time lost.